-San Carlos Apache Nnee Bich'o Nii Services operates nine scheduled routes, with an increased variety of fixed route, commuter routes, contract services, intercity and intercity feeder routes.
-We also provide On-call demand services for all community members.

-Our Fleet has grown to 25 vehicles at this time.
-Tribal leaders project an increase in the fleet size to 32 vehicles: vans, trucks and buses by the year 2021.
+San Carlos Apache Nnee Bich'o Nii Services operates ten scheduled routes, with an increased variety of fixed route, commuter routes, contract services, and intercity, and intercity feeder routes.
+We provide fixed route services with deviation for all community members.
+Our Fleet has grown to 27 vehicles at this time.
+Projected by 2021, will be at a fleet of 32 vehicles: vans, trucks, and buses.
+It is anticipated that many of fleet will be replaced due to excessive mileage.

 Currently, Nnee Bich'o Nii provides reliable and timely services for individuals who are working, attending school, doctor's visit, shopping, attending activities for entertainment or any other activities that support individuals or families.
-Transit services are used to modernize and expand transit bus services specifically for the purpose of connecting disadvantaged and low-income individuals, veterans, seniors, youths and others who are transit-disadvantaged to local workforce training, employment opportunities, health care and other vital services and family related activities.
+Transit services are used to modernize and expand transit bus services specifically for the purpose of connecting disadvantaged and low-income individuals, veterans, seniors, youths, and others who are transit-disadvantaged to the local workforce training, employment opportunities, health care, and other vital services and family related activities.